Updated: Nov 5, 2021

 5. Sleep Better

 Notice I didn't say sleep more.
-Lots of sleep isn't always indicative of good health (X).
+Lots of sleep isn't always indicative of good health (3).
 What is more important is that you get enough quality sleep.
-Sleeping remains a mystery within the scientific world, but what is universally agreed is that sleep plays a vital role in healthy function and fat loss (x) (x).
-Inadequate sleep leads to an increase in cortisol, a stress hormone which increases fat storage and can lead to an increase in snacking and poor food choices.
+Sleeping remains a mystery within the scientific world, but what is universally agreed is that sleep plays a vital role in healthy function and fat loss (4) (5).
+Inadequate sleep leads to an increase in cortisol, a stress hormone that increases fat storage and can lead to an increase in snacking and poor food choices.

 Prioritise good sleep.
 Ensure you obtain between 7-9 hours of sleep per night aiming to go to bed earlier and awaken earlier as opposed to sleeping late.
 Minimise blue light exposure before bed and ensure a cool bedroom.
 For more tips on ensuring you sleep well, check out this article on sleep.